 (a) the investigation shall be carried out by obtaining from that police authority a copy of its report respecting the accident; and

-(b) as soon as practicable after receipt of the report, the employer shall provide a copy of the report to the work place committee or the health and safety representative.
+(b) as soon as feasible after receipt of the report, the employer shall provide a copy of the report to the work place committee or the health and safety representative.

-11.4 An employer shall report the date, time, location and nature of any accident, occupational disease or other hazardous occurrence referred to in subsection 11.3(1) by telephone to the Minister as soon as practicable but not later than 24 hours after becoming aware of the occurrence, if the occurrence results in
+11.4 The employer shall report the date, time, location and nature of any accident, occupational disease or other hazardous occurrence referred to in subsection 11.3(1) by telephone to the Minister as soon as feasible but not later than 24 hours after becoming aware of the occurrence, if the occurrence results in

 (a) the death of an employee;

 (b) a disabling injury to two or more employees;

 (b.1) the loss by an employee of a body member or a part of it or the complete loss of the usefulness of a body member or a part of it;